-If you are breastfeeding, many substances that you eat, drink, inhale, or inject end up in your breast milk and may harm your baby.
+If you are breastfeeding, many things that you eat, drink, or take into your body end up in your breast milk and may harm your baby.

-- Smoking cigarettes or chewing tobacco may reduce your milk production and inhibit the let-down reflex.
-It also may make your baby fussy or irritable.
+- Tobacco.
+Smoking cigarettes or chewing tobacco may reduce your milk production.
+It also may make your baby fussy.
 Babies who are exposed to secondhand smoke are at increased risk for many problems, including ear infections, asthma, and sudden infant death syndrome (SIDS).
-You should not smoke or be around those who do while you are pregnant or breastfeeding.
+While you are pregnant or breastfeeding, you should not smoke or be around those who do.
 If you smoke, do so as little as possible.
-Smoke outside and right after you have breastfed, to give your baby the least exposure to the harmful chemicals.
+To give your baby the least exposure to the smoke, smoke outside and right after you have breastfed.

-- When a breastfeeding woman drinks alcohol heavily, it can cause a lack of energy and other health problems for her baby.
-It can also get in the way of a mom's ability to feed the baby when the baby is hungry or to care for the child in other ways.
+- Alcohol.
+If you drink a lot of alcohol, it can cause a lack of energy and other health problems for your baby.
+It can also get in the way of your ability to feed and care for your baby.
 There isn't a lot of research about exactly how much alcohol can harm a baby.
 Having no alcohol is the safest choice for your baby.
 If you choose to have a drink now and then, have only one drink, and limit the number of occasions that you have a drink.
-Avoid breastfeeding or pumping milk right after you have had a drink.
+Avoid breastfeeding or pumping milk right after you have a drink.
 Your body needs time to clear some of the alcohol from your system.
-You may want to pump or express milk before you drink any alcohol.
-Then you can use that milk to feed your baby after you have had a drink.
+It's a good idea to pump or express milk before you drink any alcohol.
+You can use that milk to feed your baby if you've been drinking.

-- Illegal drugs can be passed to a baby in some amount through the breast milk.
-Drug use can cause poor milk let-down in the mother.
-And drug use can cause harm to the baby, such as a lack of energy, intoxication, hyperactivity, or other health problems.
-Drugs can also get in the way of a mom's ability to care for her child.
+- Illegal drugs.
+You can pass drugs in some amount to your baby through your breast milk.
+Drug use can cause harm to your baby, such as a lack of energy, intoxication, hyperactivity, or other health problems.
+Drug use can also cause poor milk let-down and get in the way of caring for your baby.